 - Stay organized.
 Use the same spreadsheet template each time you do inventory, and keep both digital and hard copies of reports.

 When it comes to developing an inventory action plan, you will have some trial and error.
-Before settling into a routine, take time to think about what has worked well for you in the past, and what processes can be improved.
-Doing so can help you identify your program’s weak points, and better optimize the process going forward.
+Before settling into a routine, take time to think about what has worked well for you in the past.
+Also, analyze what processes can be improved.
+You should also put together a comprehensive bar supplies list.